Water Damage Restoration in Las Vegas, NV

 Our specialized moisture detection equipment allows us to track exactly where the water went.
 Hidden pocket of moisture may lead issues with mold if left unaddressed.
 Utilizing tools like thermal imaging cameras allows us to find moisture that many companies may not discover.
 Other specialty meters are used to check areas like wood flooring, cabinets, subflooring, insulation, and other building materials.

-We are certified I have a certification by the IICRC to handle your water damaged home.
+I have a certification by the IICRC to handle your water damaged home.
 The Institute of Inspection, Cleaning and Restoration Certification (IICRC) is recognized internationally as a knowledgeable industry voice and resource.
 It serves as an independent, nonprofit standard-setting and certification body, to set and promote high standards and ethics; and to advance communication and technical proficiency within the inspection, cleaning and restoration service industries.

 PROTECT YOUR INVESTMENT